 Student Life at Princeton Day School supports over 40 clubs, activities, and student-run organizations.
 These extracurricular activities are an integral part of each student’s life at Princeton Day School and represent a wide variety of interests and pursuits.
-The Outdoors Club, Model UN, Dance Club, Food and Garden Club, and the Debate Club are just a few of our current offerings.
+The Model UN, Rubiks Cube Club, Dance Club, and the Debate Club are just a few of our current offerings.
 Some organizations, like the EnAct (Environmental Action Club) have been around for decades, while others, such as the Life Skills Club, are new to the school.
 A broad range of student groups, including Mock Trial, Science Olympiad, a capella groups, and the Service Learning Committee, select their student membership.
 In keeping with our school’s overarching mission to support a diversity of interests and inspire innovation and leadership, students are encouraged to imagine, invent, and lead their own clubs and organizations, always with the guidance and support of a faculty advisor.

 The goals of Student Life at Princeton Day School include: